Mail Code: 94305-6055

 Seminar will explore the post-1994 conflicts in the Great Lakes Region from the perspective of the former US Special Envoy to the region.
 Particular emphasis will be placed on the intensified regional and international efforts to resolve these conflicts since the M23 rebellion of 2012.
 It will consider the implications these activities have for the region, legal accountability, international peacekeeping and the conduct of American foreign policy.
 The seminar will include the following segments: 1) the origins and nature of the post-1994 conflicts and recent efforts to resolve them with particular attention to the relationship between modern Congolese history and the Rwandan genocide and the peace-making efforts initiated by the Peace, Security and Cooperation Framework agreement of February 2013; 2) accountability for conflict-related crimes committed in the region including sex and gender-based crimes and the legal and other regimes established to address conflict minerals; and 3) the broader implications of the conflict for American foreign policy in Africa (in particular and in general, and lessons learned about the way in which such policy is formulated) as well as the implications of this conflict for international peace-making and peace-keeping efforts.
 The course is cross-listed for IPS and law school students.

 IPS 255.
-Policy Practicum: Reforming INTERPOL's Governance Model.
+Policy Practicum: Rethinking INTERPOL's Governance Model.
 2-3 Units.

 Today, the international community faces increasingly complex security challenges arising from transnational criminal activities.
-Effective international cooperation among national and local police agencies is critical in supporting efforts to combat cross-boundary criminal threats like terrorism, human trafficking, narcotics trafficking, and cybercrime.
-INTERPOL--the world's largest police organization--strives to innovate to adequately respond to the evolving threat landscape and remain at the forefront of global policing efforts.
-INTERPOL recently launched INTERPOL 2020 Initiative to review the Organization's strategy and priorities and develop a clear roadmap for strengthening its policing capabilities.
-INTERPOL 2020 will provide the strategic framework to ensure the Organization remains a strong and respected voice in global security matters.
-Students in this practicum will contribute to the INTERPOL 2020 Initiative.
-The practicum will focus in particular on comparative governance practices for international organizations.
-The practicum will consider other organizations' decision-making processes (acknowledging their respective mandates) and involvement of stakeholders; frameworks for regulatory compliance and accountability; and other good governance practices.
-The work product developed during the course of this Practicum would serve as a framework for INTERPOL to guide and support the development of its governance model.
-Select students of the Practicum may have the opportunity to pursue a summer internship at the Office of Legal Affairs, INTERPOL General Secretariat in Lyon, France and/or at INTERPOL Global Complex for Innovation in Singapore.
-The practicum is open to graduate students from outside the Law School with demonstrated interest and background in global security and international law, organizational behavior, and strategic management.
+Effective international cooperation among national and local police agencies is critical in supporting efforts to combat cross-boundary criminal threats like terrorism, human and drug trafficking, and cybercrime.
+INTERPOL---the world's largest international police organization'is constantly innovating to respond effectively to the world's evolving threat landscape.
+As a leader in global policing efforts, INTERPOL launched the INTERPOL 2020 Initiative to review the Organization's strategy and develop a roadmap for strengthening its policing capabilities.
+INTERPOL 2020 will provide the strategic framework to ensure the Organization remains a leader and respected voice in global security matters.
+This practicum will allow students to assist INTERPOL in modernizing its organizational structure to better fight cyber-crime and terrorism.
+Students in this practicum will contribute to the Strategic Framework 2017-2020, focusing on comparative governance practices for international organizations.
+The practicum will analyze decision-making processes within the organization and across other similar organizations (acknowledging their respective mandates) with respect to specific issues identified by INTERPOL.
+The work product developed during the course of this practicum will serve as part of a framework for INTERPOL to guide and support the development of its governance model.
+Students in practicum will work directly with INTERPOL clients (via Video-conferencing and email) and may have opportunities to travel to INTERPOL headquarters in Lyon for meetings with clients to develop our policy guidance and provide policy briefings.
+In addition, selected students in the practicum may have the opportunity to pursue internships and/or externships at the Office of Legal Affairs, INTERPOL General Secretariat in Lyon, France and/or at INTERPOL Global Complex for Innovation in Singapore.
+Open to graduate students from outside the Law School and, in exceptional cases, to advanced undergraduate students, the practicum seeks those who demonstrate strong interest and background in global security and international law, organizational behavior, and strategic management.
+This practicum takes place for two quarters (Fall and Winter).
+Although students may enroll for either one or both quarters, we will give preference to students who agree to enroll for both quarters.
 After the term begins, students accepted into the course can transfer from section (01) into section (02), which meets the R requirement, with consent of the instructor.
-Elements used in grading: Class participation, Written Assignments, Paper.
-NOTE: Students may not count more than a combined total of eight units of directed research projects and policy lab practica toward graduation unless the additional counted units are approved in advance by the Petitions Committee.
+Elements used in grading: Attendance, Class participation, Written Assignments, Final Paper.
+NOTE (for LAW students): Students may not count more than a combined total of eight units of directed research projects and policy lab practica toward graduation unless the additional counted units are approved in advance by the Petitions Committee.
 Such approval will be granted only for good cause shown.
 Even in the case of a successful petition for additional units, a student cannot receive a letter grade for more than eight units of independent research (Policy Lab practicum, Directed Research, Senior Thesis, and/or Research Track).
 Any units taken in excess of eight will be graded on a mandatory pass basis.
 For detailed information, see "Directed Research/Policy Labs" in the SLS Student Handbook.
 CONSENT APPLICATION: To apply for this course, students must complete and submit a Consent Application Form available on the SLS website (Click Courses at the bottom of the homepage and then click Consent of Instructor Forms).
 See Consent Application Form for instructions and submission deadline.
 Cross-listed with LAW 805Z.

 IPS 264.
 Behind the Headlines: An Introduction to US Foreign Policy in South and East Asia.
 3-5 Units.